-Lou Hamilton is in his second season as an assistant coach with the NSU women’s basketball program.
-Hamilton’s main duties include working with the Spartans’ post players in addition to coordinating recruiting, community service initiatives, as well as coordinating team managers and practice players.
+Lou Hamilton is in his fourth season as an assistant coach with the NSU women’s basketball program in 2018-19.
+Hamilton’s main duties include working with the Spartans’ post players in addition to coordinating recruiting, community service initiatives, and team managers and practice players.

-In his first season with the Spartans, Hamilton coached two of the MEAC’s top 10 rebounders in conference leader Siobhan Beslow and Kayla Roberts, who was 10th.
+In his first season with the Spartans in 2015-16, Hamilton coached two of the MEAC’s top 10 rebounders in conference leader Siobhan Beslow and Kayla Roberts, who was 10th.
 Beslow also ranked first in the MEAC in offensive rebounds, second in field-goal percentage and sixth in blocked shots.
 Roberts finished fifth in the league in defensive rebounds and eighth in blocks.

-Hamilton, was instrumental in the signing of NSU head coach Larry Vickers first recruiting class.
+Hamilton was instrumental in the signing of NSU head coach Larry Vickers’ first recruiting class in 2016.

-Prior to Norfolk State, Hamilton, was the recruiting coordinator and assistant coach in charge of post players at Delaware State, has six years of experience coaching at Division I HBCUs.
-He has also served stints at Grambling State University of the Southwestern Athletic Conference and North Carolina A&T of the MEAC.
+Prior to Norfolk State, Hamilton was the recruiting coordinator and assistant coach in charge of post players at Delaware State.
+He has seven years of experience coaching at Division I HBCUs, which includes stints at Grambling State of the SWAC and North Carolina A&T of the MEAC.

 In 2014-15, Hamilton helped mentor a pair of double-digit scorers at DSU.
 Post player Tierra Hawkins earned All-MEAC first-team honors while ranking sixth in the MEAC in scoring (16.1 points per game), while frontcourt teammate Amber Bogard averaged 13.4 points per game.
 Thanks in part to the efforts of those two players, DSU led the MEAC in field goal percentage.